-R=2 (i.e. 200%-we took an upward figure from the 2004 exploitation rate of 186%)
+R = 2 (i.e. 200% - we took an upward figure from the 2004 exploitation rate of 186%)

-This gives us a marginal dry well externality of \$0.00138/m based on shallow wells that we assume have largely fallen dry already.
+This gives us a marginal dry well externality of \$0.00138/m3 based on shallow wells that we assume have largely fallen dry already.
 This is small amount masks a very uneven distribution: farmers who have no shallow wells lose nothing whilst those who do have such a shallow well, have lost \$1500.
 These are also the farmers who are least likely to be extracting lots of water.

-The value of the marginal dry well externality is $31 \times$ smaller than that of the marginal pumping cost externality.
-Together, the two water over-extraction externalities amount to $0.0447/m^3$ (i.e. 4.5 dollar cent).
+The value of the marginal dry well externality is 31x smaller than that of the marginal pumping cost externality.
+Together, the two water over-extraction externalities amount to \$0.0447/m3 (i.e. 4.5 dollar cent).

-4.4.
-Aggregating the externality values across the whole extension programme
+4.4 Aggregating the externality values across the whole extension programme

-On an annual basis, a farmer growing malting barley uses $563 \text{ m}^3$ water less than the baseline (the non participating farmers).
-Hence a single company contracted farm avoids water extraction externalities worth 25.38/y.
-Over the 6000 farms involved in the program this creates a reduction of water use of 3,414,000 m/y (3.4 km), which amounts to a total of avoided water extraction externalities of 152,280/year.
-With 30 farm advisors employed by the company, and an annual salary per farm advisor estimated to be 5000/y, the value of the avoid water extraction externalities exceeds their annual salary.
+On an annual basis, a farmer growing malting barley uses 563m3 water less than the baseline (the non participating farmers).
+Hence a single company contracted farm avoids water extraction externalities worth \$25.38/y.
+Over the 6000 farms involved in the program this creates a reduction of water use of 3,414,000m3/y (3.4 km3), which amounts to a total of avoided water extraction externalities of \$152,280/year.
+With 30 farm advisors employed by the company, this amounts to \$5000/y per advisor, which is equal to their annual salary9.

-The program wide reduction of CO2 emissions can be calculated as $6000 \times 330 \text{ kg/y} = 1980 \text{ tCO}2/\text{y}$ .
+The program wide reduction of CO2 emissions can be calculated as 6000x330kg/y = 1980 tCO2/y.
 There are some very wide ranging views on the 'right' price for carbon (for a literature review, see Tol, 2010).
-The faltering EU Emissions Trading Scheme has seen carbon trade slumping from a high of 35 to 5 Euro/tonne in recent years, whereas Sweden has wielded a carbon tax in excess of \$100/ tonne for some sectors of its economy.
+The faltering EU Emissions Trading Scheme has seen carbon trade slumping from a high of 35 to 5 Euro/tonne in recent years, whereas Sweden has wielded a carbon tax in excess of \$100/tonne for some sectors of its economy.
 In short, it is not possible to pick a 'robust' price for carbon.
 However, just for the sake of comparison, we could ask at what price would carbon be a comparable externality to water for our case study?
-A carbon price of \$75/tCO2 would put the total carbon emissions reduction at \$150 k and the combined water and carbon savings at \$300 k for the 6000 farms participating in the barley growing programme.
+A carbon price of \$75/tCO2 would put the total carbon emissions reduction at \$150k and the combined water and carbon savings at \$300k for the 6000 farms participating in the barley growing programme10.
 A price of \$75/tCO2 is quite high, but not extreme (for higher values see Stern, 2007 and DECC, 2009).